 Advantages of 1D Barcodes

-Why have 1D barcodes seen such widespread use?
+Why have 1D barcodes been used so widely?
 The reasons are not farfetched!
 They offer several fantastic benefits:

 What Is A QR Code?